bailey-martin/CSC492-BCGL/about.md

 Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
 I am in my senior year at the time of writing this.

 ### Josh Davidson
-Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership and Japanese.
+Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrepreneurship and Japanese.
 I am in my senior year at the time of writing this.

 ### Kyle Hieb
 Hello I'm currently a student at the University of Mount union majoring in Computer Science and minoring in Entrepenuership.
 I am in my senior year at the time of writing this.